Thala254/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles - script to display current directory contents in long format

 4-listmorefiles - script to display current directory contents, including hidden files using the long format

+5-listfilesdigitonly - script to display current directory contents in long format with user and group IDs displayed numerically and hidden files